Sébastien Thill: Sheriff Tiraspol

 On 20 January 2021, he joined Moldovan league club Sheriff Tiraspol on a 1.5-year loan.
 While on loan at the Transnistrian club, he earned headlines with a long range goal against Spanish giants Real Madrid to secure a 2–1 victory in the UEFA Champions League group stage.
 With his goal against Real Madrid on 28 September 2021, he became the first Luxembourgish player to score a goal in the tournament's history.
 Thill followed up this goal on the subsequent matchday with an equalising free-kick against reigning Italian champions Inter Milan.

 Hansa Rostock

 In June 2022, 2.
 Bundesliga club Hansa Rostock announced the signing of Thill for the 2022–23 season.
+On 31 August 2023, Thill's contract with Hansa was terminated by mutual consent.

+Stal Rzeszów

+The following day, Thill joined Polish I liga side Stal Rzeszów on a one-year deal.
+Regularly featuring in the starting line-up across the 2023–24 season, he signed a two-year contract extension on 22 May 2024.

 International career

 Thill made his senior international debut for Luxembourg on 5 September 2015 in a UEFA Euro 2016 qualifying match against Macedonia.
 In the match, Thill scored in second-half stoppage time for his first international goal as Luxembourg earned a 1–0 victory, lifting them from the bottom position in Group C.